Rockstar Bay Academy: Part 30

 After saying goodbye to our friends and Asher’s, we walk out, thankfully without bumping into Ainsley and Ethan.
 Now that it’s just the two of us, the weight of our earlier conversation seems to sit heavy between us.

-We drive home in silence, Asher turning the stereo on when it becomes apparent neither of us want to talk.
-When he pulls into the driveway of the Cassidy mansion and turns off the engine, I unbuckle my seatbelt but don’t get out.
-Once I do, this is all over.
+We drive home in silence, and Asher turns on the stereo when it becomes apparent that neither of us wants to talk.
+The rhythm of the music seems to match the beating of my heart.
+When he pulls into the driveway of the Cassidy mansion and turns off the engine, I unbuckle my seatbelt but don't get out of the car.
+I know that once I do, this moment will be over.

 When am I going to be able to spend time with Asher again like this?